danieldanuega/spacyndo/README.md

 ## Datasets
 In this project I use third party datasets for building the model:
-- Dependency Parser used Indonesian GSD dataset from [Universal Dependencies](http://universaldependencies.org/#download)
+- Dependency Parser and Named Entity Recognition (NER) use Indonesian GSD dataset from [Universal Dependencies](http://universaldependencies.org/#download)

-- Named Entity Recognition (NER) used NER dataset from [BahasaID](https://alert.id/bahasaid/)
+## How to
+For now the model is ready for Dep.
+Parser but still to be updated for NER.
+You can use the current model in dep-ner-spacy-id/Models/NVIDIA GTX 1080/NER/Gold-standard Model

+Use the folder id_ud-tag-dep-ner-1.0.0 for accessing the model.
+Just copy the folder to your project and call spacy.load(“id_ud-tag-dep-ner-1.0.0”).

+You can see the SpaCy document to how to use the function inside the model.

 Copyright (c) 2018 Daniel Chrisna Danuega.
 Release Under New BSD License.